yakavetsiv/Distribution/README.md

 To install the macros: Open Fiji ImageJ - Plugins - Marcos - Install.

 ## Usage
-Before to use the macros you need to open the image and draw oval selection.
+1. Open the image
+1. Draw oval selection (ROI)
-To run the macros: Plugins - Macros - spheroids_penetration_profile
+1. Run the macro (Plugins - Macros - spheroids_penetration_profile)
+1. Export the data (Data - Save data or Data - Copy data set)

 The resolution (n) should be asjusted depending on the size and resolution of image in order to reduce the noise.
+To change the resolution:
+2. Open macro editing mode: Plugins - Marcos - Edit
+2. Change n value
+2. Save the script